the-imp0ster/larmf-api/README.md

 - Retrieve all larmfs of a particular type.
 - Find larmfs with a specific stat value.
 - Get larmfs with a particular lucky number.
+- Generate a descriptive text for a larmf based on its traits (NEW, WIP)

 ## Setup
 1. Make sure you have Node.js installed.